Wajinden: Chronology

-It is important to note that the Wei imperial decrees were dated to the time they were written, not the time they arrived in Wa, which typically took two years to arrive.
+The Wei imperial decrees were dated to the time they were written, not the time they arrived in Wa, which typically took two years to arrive.

 The "Yamatai controversy" over its location

 Following the distance in Wajinden exactly as they were written would land a hypothetical traveller past the Japanese archipelago and into the Pacific Ocean.
 As such, there is considerable debate over the locations of the Wa chiefdoms named in the Wajinden, primarily Yamatai.
 The prevailing theories are the "Honshu Theory" and the "Kyushu Theory".
 The interpretations of the journey to Yamatai are split into the "continuous theory" and the "radiation theory" (see Yamatai).

 Textual relationship with other sources

 Book of Later Han

 There is a description about Wa in Fan Ye's Book of Later Han written in the 5th century.
 Its contents have much in common with the Wajinden, but it also includes details that are absent from Wajinden such as the approximate time-frame of the Civil War of Wa, which the Book of Later Han records to be during the reign of Emperor Huan and Ling (146–189).